nicohlr/ipychart/docs/docs/user_guide/usage.md

 });
 ```

 This example is taken from [the getting-started page of the Chart.js documentation](https://www.chartjs.org/docs/latest/getting-started/).
 As you can see, there are also three main arguments in Chart.js : **data**, **type** and **options**.
-These are the same arguments in ipychart, exept for the **type** argument which as been renamed **"kind"** in ipychart because type is a reserved keyword in the Python language.
-Now, lets take a look of how we can create the same chart as above but using Python code and the ipychart library in our jupyter notebook environment :
+These are the same arguments in ipychart, except for the `type` argument which as been renamed `kind` in ipychart because `type` is a reserved keyword in the Python language.
+Now, lets take a look of how we can create the same chart as above but using Python code and the ipychart library in our Jupyter Notebook environment:

 ``` py
 from ipychart import Chart